 How do SaaS companies use outbound to market their startup?

 Outbound sales are hard.
-They are hard because they depend on your ability to clearly define who will need your product, get their contact details and have a reason for someone that wasn’t looking to buy to actually respond.
-This is why they are one of the most difficult channels when you starting thinking how do I market my startup business?
+They are hard because they depend on your ability to clearly define who will need your product, get their contact details, and have a reason for someone who wasn’t looking to buy to respond.
+This is why they are one of the most difficult channels when you start thinking about how to market your startup business.

 A clear way to target what your buyers should look like